-During 2014 our in-force derivative contracts included the Inward ILW Swap and the Outward ILW Swap.
-See Note 4 of the Notes to Consolidated Financial Statements.
-We were not aware of any industry loss events occurring during the terms of the Inward ILW Swap and the Outward ILW Swap that would have triggered a payment obligation, or receipt, under either of these derivative instruments.
-Accordingly, we recognized \$0.7 million in net income from the Inward ILW Swap and the Outward ILW Swap and the Outward ILW Swap that would have triggered a payment obligation, or receipt, under either of these derivative instruments.
-Accordingly, we recognized \$0.7 million in net income from the Inward ILW Swap and the Outward ILW Swap during 2014.
+During 2015, our in-force derivative contracts included the 2015 Inward ILW Swap and the 2015 Outward ILW Swap.
+During 2014, our in-force derivative contracts included the 2013 Inward ILW Swap and the 2014 Outward ILW Swap.
+Through

+2015 and 2014, we were not aware of any industry loss events occurring that would have triggered a payment obligation, or receipt, under any of these derivative instruments.

+During the year ended December 31, 2015, we recognized \$0.2 million of net loss from derivative instruments.
+During the year ended December 31, 2014, we recognized \$0.7 million of net income from derivative instruments.

+See Note 4 of the Notes to the Consolidated Financial Statements.